jup-ag/space-station/docs/5-jupiter-terminal/3-unified-wallet-kit.md

 ### Unified Wallet Kit Usage Flow
 1. Adjust the Theme Selector to your desired version.
 2. Select your appropriate Language
-3. Expand the "Show Snippet" box for the wallet configuration you would like in your app and Copy to Clipboard for easy insertion into your app.
 3. Expand the "Show Snippet" box for the wallet configuration you would like in your app and
 4. Select the `Copy to Clipboard` button for easy code insertion into your app.
-(Image Below)
+(See Image Below)

 ![Unified Wallet Kit 2](./unified-wallet-2.png)